ABOUT

 HISTORY

-Grape vines were first planted on Tasmania’s East Coast more than 180 years ago.
-In 1833 an early Falmouth settler, William ‘Dollar’ Steel established a small vineyard at his farm.
-Unfortunately, he drowned soon after but his son tended the vineyard which was flourishing nearly twenty years later.
-Around 1880 Swansea farmers were reportedly making wine and selling it in Hobart.
+The story began in 1833, when early Falmouth settler William ‘Dollar’ Steel planted a small vineyard on his farm.
+Although Steel died soon after, his son continued to tend the vines, which were still flourishing nearly twenty years later.
+By the 1880s, farmers around Swansea were reportedly producing wine and selling it in Hobart.

-The origins of the modern industry in Tasmania’s East Coast Wine Region date from the plantings at Bream Creek by Bob Menary, with support from Claudio Alcorso (Moorilla /now MONA) in 1972, followed in 1979 by John Austwick’s Craigie Knowe vineyard near Cranbrook and Geoff and Susan Bull at Freycinet Vineyard the same year.
+The foundations of the modern East Coast wine industry began taking shape in the 1970s.
+Bob Menary planted vines at Bream Creek in 1972 with support from Claudio Alcorso, followed in 1979 by John Austwick at Craigie Knowe near Cranbrook and Geoff and Susan Bull at Freycinet Vineyard.

 ECWT